The cheapest apartment rentals in Houston, right now

 1303 Gears Road, #1487

-Listed at $500/month, this studio apartment, located at 1303 Gears Road, #1487, in Greater Greenspoint, is 54.5 percent less than the median rent for a studio in Houston, which is currently estimated at around $1,100/month.
+Listed at $500/month, this studio apartment, located at 1303 Gears Road, #1487 in Greater Greenspoint , is 55.8 percent less than the median rent for a studio in Houston, which is currently estimated at around $1,130/month.

 The unit comes with air conditioning, carpeted flooring, a ceiling fan, wooden cabinetry, a breakfast bar, a dishwasher, a fireplace and wooden cabinetry.
 The building offers a swimming pool.
 Pets are not allowed.
 There's no leasing fee required for this rental.

-According to Walk Score, this location isn't very walkable, is somewhat bikeable and has a few nearby public transportation options.
+According to Walk Score, the area around this address isn't very walkable, isn't particularly bikeable and has some transit options.

 (See the complete listing here.)